What is Friends of the Cheat?

 I bring my RV/camper?

 The Festival grounds and the Friends of the Cheat Campground are not set up for RV/campers.
 We do not have pads or hookups.
 Primitive camping is allowed on the Fest Grounds and the FOC Campground.
-Teter’s Campground will not be open on the Festival weekend and Cheat Canyon Campground does not have RV spots/hookups either.
+Teter’s Campground will not be open on the Festival weekend and Cheat Canyon Campground does not have RV hookups.
 Please plan on car/ primitive camping.

 Will there be food?